-Autumn (or Fall for you transatlantic folk), is highly insta-grammable and your wardrobe should really match too.
+Autumn (or Fall for you transatlantic folk), is highly insta-grammable and your wardrobe should match too.

 Orange leaves, mild weather, iridescent sunsets and pumpkin spiced lattes all come into the mix as do chunky knits and boots.

 When you start university this autumn, there will be a mix of weather.
-Most likely it will be relatively warm in September, and then moving into gorgeous, red-y orange-y heaven.
-After this it’ll turn into dreary, grey sideways rain coupled with a good old gale or two in November.
+Most likely it will be relatively warm in September, and then move into gorgeous, red-y orange heaven.
+After this, it’ll turn into dreary, grey sideways rain coupled with a good old gale or two in November.